LiYiMingM/DPSL3D-measurement/README.md

   ![colored_mesh (1)](assets/real_dataset.png)

-- There are ~3000 image pairs (with 256 × 256 pixels) in simulation training dataset and ~300 image pairs (with 256 × 256 pixels) in simulation test datasets.
+- There are ~3000 image pairs (with 256 × 256 pixels) in simulation training dataset and ~300 image pairs (with 256 × 256 pixels) in simulation testing datasets.
 A single-shot high frequency superimposed phase shifting grating captured by the camera in the case of simultaneous projection of dual projectors is used as the input of the simulation dataset.
 And the ground truth is the unwrapped phase when the projectors project in turn.
 Simulation objects are unique Gaussian surfaces with heights ranging from 0 to 60 millimeters.

   ![colored_mesh (1)](assets/simulation_dataset.png)